 Mobile

 Using passkeys on native mobile apps requires setting up an associated domain.
-You can find more detailed information on this in our SDK guides:
+You can find more detailed information on this in our Mobile SDK docs.

 You then need to set your Relying Party ID to match your app’s associated domain.